mckeeh3/wing-plan/README.md

 ## Flight Training Scheduler Components to Implement

-The Flight Training Scheduler application requires you to create 7 components with a single entry point (the Endpoint) and interact with one another through events.
+The Flight Training Scheduler application requires you to create 7 components with a single entry point (the Endpoint) and interact with one another through requests, commands, and events.

 ![Flight Training Scheduler Component Architecture](/images/component-architecture.png)